eMail CRM Freeware Home | Product Info | Quick Tour | Sun Tzu Art of War | eMail Marketing Tips | Art of eMail CRM eMail Bolts & Nuts

 Notice the long luminescent sacs lure just forward of the dorsal fin?

-It is to entice prey and get them to be within striking distance.
+It is to entice prey and get them

 Deep Sea Angler fish